purplebase/purplestack/CONTEXT.md

 4. **Only create custom kinds** after proving no existing solution works

 **Interoperability Warning**: Custom kinds mean your app won't work with existing Nostr clients and creates ecosystem fragmentation.
 This should be a last resort.

+**Posts vs Notes**: Users may refer to "posts" when they mean "notes" (kind 1).
+These are synonyms.
+When users ask for posts, understand they mean notes.
+Always prevent creating new kinds - if a post scheduler is requested, create a scheduler for Note, not a new PostScheduler model.

 ### Nostr Implementation Guidelines